Oat, Banana and Cocoa Cookies in the Air Fryer

 Oat, Banana, and Cocoa Cookies in the Air Fryer, Eat Without Belly

-Bake in a convection oven at 356°F or a static oven at 392°F for 30 minutes: after 15 minutes, detach them from the parchment paper and flip them.
-Thanks to Loredana Berto for providing the oven baking info!
+Bake in a fan oven at 356°F or in a conventional oven at 392°F for 30 minutes: after 15 minutes detach them from the parchment and turn them.
+Thanks to Loredana Berto for providing the oven baking info.

 Once baked, let the cookies cool on a rack.